ggfisher/hello-world/access_path_selection_calculation.md

 * The height of the tree which equal to:
    * log<sub>fanout</sub> X Number of Leaves
+* Number of leaves in the tree
 * Number of matching leaves
 * Matching leaves X Directory Entries (DE)/ Page

+So in this case, nothing has changed from the previous calculations.